2025

 6 Hours CE Credit

-DVMA's 2024 Spring Conference is a one-day event offering something for everyone on the veterinary team with 3 concurrent educational tracks, a trade show featuring 35+ exhibitors, and the opportunity to learn and connect.
+DVMA's 2025 Fall Conference is a one-day event offering something for everyone on the veterinary team with 3 concurrent educational tracks, a trade show featuring 35+ exhibitors, and the opportunity to learn and connect.

 The Government Relations Committee is hosting a raffle during the conference to raise funds for the DVMA PAC and could use your help!
 Could your practice donate an item to be included in the raffle?
 The practice that donates the item which generates the most interest will win a $100 gift card to Dunkin Donuts!
 CLICK HERE to complete the donation form now.